How it works

 Non Branded campaigns

-A search for a hotel nowadays starts on Google.
-When users are not familiar yet with the hotels in the area they want to go to, they will most probably start with a generic search, such as ‘hotel in amsterdam’.
+A search for a hotel can begin with a informative google search.
+When users are not familiar yet with the hotels in the area where they want to visit, they will most probably start with a generic search, such as ‘hotel in amsterdam’.
 Notice that no brand name is used yet and the user is still open for different options.

 In this orientation phase, the user can search more and more specific if he/she does not find a fitting hotel right away.
 He/she can add ‘5 star’ or specify the location (‘jordaan’).
 The more specific, the smaller the search volume.
 However, the less the competition is from other advertisers and the cheaper the CPC.
 Also, the chance that the user will like your hotel will grow the more specific and relevant the keywords are you are targeting.